softkraftco/terraform-nodeping/README.md

 - `make run_tests` - installs the provider, and runs tests.

 For `make install` (and by extension `make run_tests`) to work, an `OS_ARCH` environment variable should be set.
 If it's not present, then "linux_amd64" is assumed.

+The `make run_tests` command requires `NODEPING_API_TOKEN` environmental variable needs to be set, even if it is declared in terraform files.
+This is because tests query nodeping API to check that expected resources were created.

 Note that terraform keeps a checksum of providers in projects state, so after every plugin re-installation terraform state needs to be reset.